adelekekismath/react-tailwind-generator/README.md

 ## 🏗 Planned improvements
-🔹 Addition of customizable themes
+🔹 Addition of customizable themes <br>
-🔹 Support for PropTypes or advanced TypeScript
+🔹 Support for PropTypes or advanced TypeScript <br>
-🔹 Automatic generation of Storybook files
+🔹 Automatic generation of Storybook files <br>
-🔹 Generation of Jest tests to verify components
+🔹 Generation of Jest tests to verify components <br>

 <br>